Iterative Adversarial Attack on Image-guided Story Ending Generation

-The deep neural networks, the backbone model of the recent IgSEG models, albeit rapidly developing, have been shown vulnerable to adversarial samples which include imperceptible perturbations~\cite{szegedy2013intriguing}.
-Regarding multimodal tasks especially multimodal text generation models, so far as we know, there has been no study to systematically analyze the adversarial robustness performance and design an adversarial attack solution that utilizes the cross-modal information.
-The previous adversarial attack methods mainly focus on the single-modality data, such as image modality adversarial attack methods~\cite{chen2021heu, goodfellow2014explaining}, text modality adversarial attack methods~\cite{li2020bert, li2018textbugger, cheng2020seq2sick}, or simply use a step wise scheme that first perturbs the discrete inputs (text) and then perturbs the continuous inputs (image) given the text perturbation, which is difficult to find the most vulnerable multimodal information patch pairs.
+The deep neural networks, the backbone model of the recent IgSEG models, albeit rapidly developing, have been shown vulnerable to adversarial samples which include adding imperceptible perturbations on original images~\cite{szegedy2013intriguing, gao2021push} or modifying some words in original texts that do not affect human semantic understanding~\cite{li2020bert, gao2018black}.
+Regarding multimodal tasks especially multimodal text generation models, to our knowledge, there has been no research to systematically analyze the adversarial robustness performance and design an adversarial attack solution that utilizes the cross-modal information.
+The previous adversarial attack methods mainly focus on the single-modal data, such as image modality adversarial attack methods~\cite{chen2021heu, goodfellow2014explaining}, text modality adversarial attack methods~\cite{li2020bert, li2018textbugger, cheng2020seq2sick}, or simply use a step-wise mechanism which first perturbs the discrete texts and then perturbs the continuous image based on the text perturbation, which is difficult to find the most vulnerable multimodal information patch pairs.

-As we know, the input of multimodal text generation tasks involve inputs from multiple modalities, which is more challenging than the single-modal tasks.
-Simply migrating the single-modal adversarial attack methods may faces performance bottlenecks since the information shift caused by the perturbation may be corrected by another modality data.
-For example, Figure~\ref{fig:intro} shows the multimodal information for a story including text context (i.e. story context) and visual information (i.e. ending-related image), for which the single modality based adversarial attack all failed due to the complementary information between text data and image data.
-Therefore, the critical issue examined in this paper: \emph{how to find the most vulnerable adversarial patch that could take advantage of the cross modal information?} To tackle this issue, we need to consider the gap between the discrete text modality and the continuous image modality, it is hard to optimize the designed object function in discrete space.
+As we know, the input of multimodal text generation tasks involves inputs from multiple modalities, which is more challenging than the single-modal tasks.
+Simply migrating the single-modal adversarial attack methods may face performance bottlenecks since the information shift caused by the perturbation may be corrected by data for another modality.
+For example, Figure~\ref{fig:intro} shows the multimodal information for a story including text context (i.e. story context) and visual information (i.e. ending-related image), for which the single-modal adversarial attack methods all failed due to the complementary information between text data and image data, where the information shift caused by a single-modal adversarial attack can be corrected by another modality data.
+Therefore, the critical issue examined in this paper: \emph{how to find the most vulnerable adversarial patch that could take advantage of the cross-modal information?} To tackle this issue, we need to consider the gap between the discrete text modality and the continuous image modality, it is hard to optimize the designed object function in discrete space.